-There is a wide array of approaches to implementing blockchain.
+There is a wide array of approaches to implementing Blockchain or other Distributed Ledger Technologies.
 Diverse landscape of players has emerged, including software service providers that offer software capabilities on higher stack levels than the blockchain protocols themselves.
 Each approach has its own merits and challenges.

 |APPROACH||HOW IT IS DONE||EXAMPLES|